cap-js-community/common/README.md

 Options can be passed to migration check via CDS environment via `cds.migrationCheck` section:

 - `baseDir: String`: Specifies the base directory for migration check.
 Default is `"migration-check"`
-- `whitelist: Boolean`: Requires to maintain a whitelist for compatible changes.
+- `whitelist: Boolean`: Requires maintaining a whitelist for compatible changes.
 Default is `true`
-- `checkMtx: Boolean`: Includes CDS MTXS persistence into check.
+- `checkMtx: Boolean`: Includes CDS MTXS persistence in check.
 Default is `true`
 - `keep: Boolean`: Keeps whitelist after update, otherwise whitelist is cleared.
 Default is `false`
 - `freeze: Boolean`: Freeze the persistence.
 Event compatible changes are not allowed, Default is `false`
 - `label: String`: Label to describe the updated hash files in addition to the timestamp.
 Default is `""`
 - `buildPath: String`: Path to the build CSN.
-If not specified it is derived from CAP project type.
+If not specified, it is derived from the CAP project type.
 Default is `null`
 - `adminHash: String`: Specify admin hash to acknowledge incompatible changes.
 Default is `null`
+- `adminTracking: Boolean`: Track changes acknowledged by admin in an admin changes file.
+Default is `true`

 ### Usage